2012–2013 escalation of the Syrian civil war: Continued fighting (July–October 2013)

 On 9 October 2013, rebels seized the Hajanar guard post on the Jordanian border after a month of fierce fighting.
 Rebels were now in control of a swath of territory along the border from outside of Daraa to the edge of Golan Heights.
 The same day, Hezbollah and Iraqi Shiite fighters, backed up by artillery, air-strikes and tanks, captured the town of Sheikh Omar, on the southern outskirts of Damascus.
 Two days later, they also captured the towns of al-Thiabiya and Husseiniya on the southern approaches to Damascus.
 The capture of the three towns strengthened the government hold on major supply lines and put more pressure on rebels under siege in the Eastern Ghouta area.
-On 14 October, SOHR reported that rebels captured the Resefa and Sinaa districts of Deir ez-Zor city, as well as Deir ez-Zor's military hospital.
+On 14 October, SOHR reported that rebels captured the Resefa and Sinaa districts of Deir ez-Zor, as well as the city's military hospital.

 Government offensives (October–December 2013)

-The Syrian Arab Army along with its allies, Hezbollah and the al-Abas brigade, launched an offensive on Damascus and Aleppo.
+The Syrian Arab Army along with its allies, Hezbollah and the al-Abbas brigade, launched an offensive on Damascus and Aleppo.
 On 16 October, AFP reported that Syrian troops recaptured the town of Bweida, south of Damascus.
 On 17 October, the Syrian government's head of Military Intelligence in Deir ez-Zor Governorate, Jameh Jameh, was assassinated by rebels in Deir ez-Zor city.
 SOHR reported that he had been shot by a rebel sniper during a battle with rebel brigades.
-On 24 October, the Syrian Army retook control of the town of Hatetat al-Turkman, located southeast of Damascus, along the Damascus International Airport road.
+On 24 October, the Syrian Army managed to retake control of the town of Hatetat al-Turkman, located southeast of Damascus, along the Damascus International Airport road.

 On 26 October 2013, Kurdish rebel fighters seized control of the strategic Yarubiya border crossing between Syria and Iraq from al-Nusra in Al Hasakah Governorate.
 Elsewhere, in Daraa Governorate, rebel fighters captured the town of Tafas from government forces after weeks of clashes which left scores dead.
 On 1 November, the Syrian Army retook control of the key city of Al-Safira and the next day, the Syrian Army and its allies recaptured the village of Aziziyeh on the northern outskirts of Al-Safira.
 From early to mid-November, Syrian Army forces captured several towns south of Damascus, including Hejeira and Sbeineh.
 Government forces also recaptured the town of Tel Aran, southeast of Aleppo, and a military base near Aleppo's international airport.

 On 10 November 2013, the Syrian Army had taken full control of "Base 80", near Aleppo's airport.
 According to the SOHR, 63 rebels, and 32 soldiers were killed during the battle.
 One other report put the number of rebels killed between 60 and 80.
 Army units were backed-up by Hezbollah fighters and pro-government militias during the assault.
 The following day, government forces secured most of the area around the airport.
 On 13 November, government forces captured most of Hejeira.
 Rebels retreated from Hejeira to Al-Hajar al-Aswad.
-However, their defenses in besieged districts closer to the heart of Damascus were still reportedly solid.
+However, their defenses in besieged districts closer to the heart of Damascus were still solid.